 The offer was made to both of them via email, with prion for the position being the speed of the candidate's is since the whistleblower responded second in line, she was denoted the speed of the candidate.
-Subsequently, the employer made an organisational change which led to the abolition of the whistleblower's job position.
-At the same time, however, a new, similar position was created in the enterprise,

 The offer was made to both of them via email, with the only criterion for the position being the speed of the candidate's response.
 Since the whistleblower responded second in line, she was definitea minimum mini The WPO did not grant the employer's request to dismiss her, as the employer failed to prove that the decision to make the organizational change and the subsequent offer of the position were unrelated to the whistleblowing report.
 The whistleblower is therefore still an employee of the enterprise and receives a salary.